jhyu-itp/jhyu-itp.github.io/_pages/software.md

 ---

-This is a selective list of software projects that I maintain or contribute to.
-You can find a more complete list at Github.
+I will put the software projects that I maintain or contribute to.
+You can find a more complete list of software at my Github page.